Skip to Content

 Also fact: It’s in the middle of Louisiana and not off the Gulf Coast, as most people assume it is.

-a box of pralines spiced up with tabasco
+A box of pralines spiced up with tabasco

 This “island” is a mound of earth surrounded by network of streams and small bayous.
 It’s still home to the Tabasco factory and its pepper farm, as well as a factory tour, restaurant and museum, and the exotic Jungle Gardens.